lobradov/jekyll-now/_posts/2018-02-08-Quick-look-at-home-iot-security.md

 comments: true
 ---

 IOT is a great thing: you buy a cheap controller, program it, see it working and, all of a sudden, start depending on it in your daily life.
 But, what if someone gets to your network and starts turning lights on and off?
-What if it's not only lights, but irrigation systems, garage doors or worst?
+What if it's not only lights, but irrigation systems, garage doors or worse?

 # Current state of Home IOT security